-Miss Jennie Franklin (Head of School - St Tudy) and Mrs Alison McDonald (Head of School - St Mabyn) are our two staff governors.
-Mrs McDonald is also our Safeguarding governor.
+Miss Jennie Franklin (Head of School - St Tudy) and Mr Ewan Murray (Head of School - St Mabyn) are our two staff governors.

-Ms Karen Holmes (Headteacher) and Mr Stuart Renshaw (Principal) also attend all governor meetings.
+Mr Stuart Renshaw (Principal) also attends all governor meetings.

 We currently have a vacancy for a Foundation governor.